 Andrews is a very small town located in the state of South Carolina.
 With a population of 2,876 people and four constituent neighborhoods, Andrews is the 115th largest community in South Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Andrews is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Andrews isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Andrews are a mix of both white- and blue-collar jobs.
 Overall, Andrews is a town of sales and office workers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Andrews who work in office and administrative support (16.15%), sales jobs (12.52%), and maintenance occupations (8.20%).

 In Andrews, just 9.45% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.